How to Get Started on a Healing Diet

 - Some favorite AIP blogs: The Paleo Mom, AIP Sisterhood, and A Squirrel in the Kitchen.

-- Some favorite AIP books and resources: The Paleo Approach, A Simple Guide to the AIP, AIP Recipe Roundtable, AIP Inspiration on Instagram, and Reintroducing Foods on the AIP.
+- Some favorite AIP books and resources: The Paleo Approach, A Simple Guide to the AIP, AIP Recipe Collections, AIP Inspiration on Instagram, and Reintroducing Foods on the AIP.

 - Update: since this podcast aired, many more excellent resources have been published.
 You can see a summary of them here: The Great Paleo AIP Book and Cookbook Roundup!